top of page

 It wasn’t long after I came to Australia that I started a business designing and hand-printing fabric.
 I wanted to make contemporary and natural fabric for people's homes, and I wanted to make it locally and sustainably.
 For me, continuing the tradition of hand-printed flatbed fabric production is more important than ever, in this increasingly digital world.

-I started Cloth more than 25 years ago.
+I started Cloth almost 30 years ago.
 Today my designs continue to be inspired by the Australian landscape and printed in small batches by hand in a tin shed in regional NSW.

 All my fabric is available to purchase online or by appointment in my studio and workshop in Blackheath, NSW.